shahpreetk/shahpreetk.github.io/blog/2024-06-11/2024-06-11-setting-up-a-java-spring-boot-project-part-3.md

 | ![Hoppscotch.io BookNotFound error](./hoppscotch-book-not-found.png) |
 | --------------------------------------------------------------------- |

 Similarly, you can create custom exception classes and handlers for other scenarios in your application.
 For example, I have implemented a service and controller method to GET a book by its ID and used the `BookNotFoundException` to handle cases where the book is not found in the database.
-You can check out the complete codebase in my [GitHub repository](https://github.com/shahpreetk/java-spring-boot-book-library).
+You can check the Service class on my [GitHub repository](https://github.com/shahpreetk/java-spring-boot-book-library/blob/main/src/main/java/com/shahpreetk/javaSpringBootBookLibrary/service/BookLibraryService.java).

 ## API Documentation with Swagger